 I have not tried this as a meal replacement drink.

 Have you listened to the interview with Darin Olien on the Rich Roll Podcast?
 Rich basically describes Darin as the Super Food Hunter.
 The Indiana Jones of Superfoods.
 That’s because Darin has traveled the globe looking for the plants that provide the biggest impact on health.
-He is the founder of Shakeology along with other health focused companies.
+He is the founder of Shakeology along with other nutrition focused companies.
 And the really good news is that Shakeology recently came out with a line of Vegan Protein Powders.

 Shakeology now offer the following vegan flavors: